palewire/first-python-notebook/docs/_build_html/_sources/sort_values/index.rst.txt

 Chapter 10: Hello sorting
 =========================

-In some ways, your database is no different from a human source.
-Getting a good story requires careful, thorough questioning.
-In this section we will move ahead by conducting an interview with ``pandas`` to pursue our quest of finding out the biggest donors to Proposition 64.

 Let's start with something easy.
 What were the ten biggest contributions?
 We can find the answer by using the `sort_values <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sort_values.html>`_ method to rearrange our list using the ``amount`` field.